-There is a free Prayer for Letting Go along with a Letting Go Meditation MP3 from my CD called Let it Go that I offer.
-With it, I send out a series of emails to help others let go.
+There is a Prayer for Letting Go along with a Letting Go Meditation MP3 from my CD called Let it Go that I offer for free.
+With it, I send out a series of emails to help you to let go.
 Sharing my story in one of these emails generated so many responses, that I thought it best to share it here.
 After you read it, you’ll understand why I can speak about letting go from experience!
 But first, a little back story context.

 My Image of God

 Since I was a little girl, my image of God was male.
 After all, Jesus calls God Father.
 Like many, I had the image of a white-bearded, white-robed authority figure seated on a throne up in the sky looking down on me, and judging my every action.
 I never measured up.
 God was to be feared.
 Simply stated, God was distant, separate.